-- 1 Effective for annual periods beginning on or after 1 January 2014. - Effective for annual periods beginning on or after 1 July 2014. - Available for application the mandatory effective date will be determined when the outstanding phases of IFRS 9 are finalised. - 4 Effective for annual periods beginning on or after 1 July 2014, with limited exceptions. - 5 Effective for first annual IFRS financial statements beginning on or after 1 January 2016.
+- 1 Effective for annual periods beginning on or after 1 January 2018, with earlier application permitted. - 2 Effective for first annual IFRS financial statements beginning on or after 1 January 2016, with earlier application permitted. - Effective for annual periods beginning on or after 1 January 2017, with earlier application permitted. - 4 Effective for annual periods beginning on or after 1 July 2014, with earlier application permitted. - 5 Effective for annual periods beginning on or after 1 January 2016, with earlier application permitted. - 6 Effective for annual periods beginning on or after 1 July 2014, with limited exceptions.
+Earlier application is permitted.